 Wasatch Photonics is the only supplier of VPH gratings able to provide the broadband, high efficiency HD gratings, making us a key supplier to the Raman spectroscopy and OCT markets in both research and industry.

 Once the ideal design technology has been chosen for a given application, our R&D team can work with you to further optimize the parameters of your transmission grating for best performance.
 Since each grating is written as an original rather than being replicated from a costly primary grating, we are able to easily fine-tune the performance of each grating design project for bespoke research or OEM applications.
 Experience with a wide variety of projects over 2 decades has expanded our capabilities in almost every parameter, as described below.

 We routinely provide gratings operating at wavelengths ranging from 300 nm to 2500 nm, and will look at designs outside this range upon request.
 Our high efficiency gratings may be optimized for narrow wavebands, or over bandwidths spanning hundreds of nanometers.

 Gratings may be optimized for a single polarization (s- or p-), or designed for best performance over a given bandwidth of unpolarized light.
 Polarization may even be optimized differently for specific wavelengths in unique circumstances.

-Exact grating dispersion or spatial frequency may be specified, up to 4000 lines/mm.
+Exact grating dispersion or spatial frequency may be specified, 150-5000 lines/mm.
 Our standard specification for spatial frequency accuracy is ± 0.5-1.0 lines/mm, with tighter tolerances available upon request.